-Securities Regulation: Cases and Analysis, currently in its fourth edition.
+Securities Regulation: Cases and Analysis, currently in its fifth edition.
 His research focuses on securities class actions, Securities and Exchange Commission (SEC) enforcement, and the history of securities law in the U.S. Supreme Court.
 His articles have appeared in the

 American Law and Economics Review, the

 Journal of Empirical Legal Studies, the

 Journal of Law, Economics, and Organizations, and various law reviews.
 Professor Pritchard holds BA and JD degrees from the University of Virginia, as well as an MPP from the Harris School of Public Policy at the University of Chicago.
 While at Virginia, he was an Olin Fellow in Law and Economics and served as articles development editor of the

 Virginia Law Review.
 After graduation, he clerked for the Hon.
 J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit and served as a Bristow Fellow in the Office of the Solicitor General at the U.S. Department of Justice.
 After working in private practice, Professor Pritchard served as senior counsel in the Office of the General Counsel of the SEC, where he wrote appellate briefs and studied the effect of recent reforms in the areas of securities fraud litigation.
 He received the SEC's Law and Policy Award for his work in